crowselectromusic/synthesizer.garden/content/critterandguitari/_index.md

 +++

-Critter & Guitari was founded by Chris Kucinski and Owen Osborn.
+Hand built in Brooklyn, NY - Critter & Guitari was founded by Chris Kucinski and Owen Osborn.